timpeace/nearby-shops/README.md

 <br/>Developed on Eclipse (IDE) with Java/Spring Boot (Back-end) and AngularJs (front-end).

 ## Concept
-web application that allows users to see the list of nearby shops, as well as to keep track of their favorite ones.
+Web application that allows users to see the list of nearby shops, as well as to keep track of their favorite ones.

 ## Features
 - As a User, I can sign up using my email & password.